hashgraph/hedera-mirror-node/README.md

 ### Running

 For production use, we recommend using Kubernetes and to deploy using our Helm [chart](charts).
-Hedera managed mirror nodes use Kubernetes and Helm for its deployments and is considered the most production-ready.
+Hedera managed mirror nodes use Kubernetes and Helm for their deployments, and this process is considered the most production-ready.
 As an alternative for local development, Docker Compose can be used to run the mirror node.
 See the [installation](docs/installation.md#running-via-docker-compose) document for more details on configuring and running with Docker Compose.
 To get up and running quickly with Docker Compose execute the following commands in your terminal: